martincarstenbach/javascript-blogposts/express-mle-javascript/readme.md

 Once the database is up and running (visible in the output of `podman logs <container>`) you need to set up an application user as follows in `FREEPDB1`.

 The easiest way to do that is via [SQLcl](https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/).
 Either install it locally or use the [official image](https://container-registry.oracle.com/ords/ocr/ba/database/sqlcl).
-The latter is preferable if you don't want to deal with SQLcl's dependencies.
+The latter is preferable if you don't want to deal with SQLcl's dependencies such as the Java Runtime.

-1. Get required connection information
+1. **Get required connection information**

     Before starting you need to know